kwan0xfff/ArduinoFun/AnalogReadSerial/ARS-addendumLinux.md

 This code is based on the Arduino bundled example 01.Basics/AnalogReadSerial".

-These notes are written for use with recent Linux distributions.
+These notes are written primarily for use with recent Linux distributions.
 In this case, it is Ubuntu 16.04.
 The kernel is based on Linux kernel v4.4.0.

+It has also been tested on macOS 10.13.x using `cat`.

 ## General Modifications